AtharvaKedar123/AtharvaKedar123/README.md

 # 💫 About Me:
 I am currently working at Infosys<br>Results oriented IT Professional skilled in Python, Java, DSA, SQL, OOP, ML,<br>GIS (QGIS/ArcGIS) and Excel.
 Experienced in building<br> scalable applications, performing spatial analysis, <br>and solving technical challenges.

-Seeking roles in Python Development,Software Engineering, GIS Analysis, or Data Analytics or the roles which has applications of Java or DSA or Python or SQL or of any combination mentioned abovee
+Seeking roles in Python Development,Software Engineering, GIS Analysis, or <br> Data Analytics or the roles which has applications of Java or DSA or Python or SQL or of any combination mentioned abovee

 ## 🌐 Socials: